 Add a new inbound rule on the App01-NSG object as below.

 You can verify the successful configuration by typing in the public IP of the App01/App02 virtual machine IP on the Web browser.
-If your configuration are correct you will get an IIS webpage that you configured.
+If your configurations are correct you will get an IIS webpage that you had created earlier.

 11. Deploy a new public load balancer by clicking on the blade>Load balancers and then click on Add